Dual Diagnosis vs Co-Occurring Disorders

 • Traditional concerns about psychotherapeutic medication use in co-occurring disorders are no longer a problem.

-There has been a steady growth in the treatment of co-occurring disorders since the 1990s, and rates are expected to continue to rise as we move into the next decade.
+There has been steady growth in the treatment of co-occurring disorders since the 1990s, and rates are expected to continue to rise as we move into the next decade.
 One of the pioneers of co-occurring disorders, Dr. Kenneth Minkoff, has written an article in Psychiatric Services containing standards of best practices, including the following:

-• Both psychiatric and substance addiction disorders may seem to be temporary conditions, but they require long-term assistance
+• Both psychiatric and substance addiction disorders may seem to be temporary conditions, but they require long-term assistance.

 • Provide treatment to clients who are suffering from psychiatric disorders early on, which will allow them to be treated more quickly.